June 09, 2021

 The details of the issue are kept confidential.
 The issue is quietly fixed and neither the researcher nor the vendor ever makes a public statement.

-- Pro: If the details of the issue aren’t publicised, it’s less likely that anyone else will discover it and write an exploit.
+- Pro: If the details of the issue aren’t publicized, it’s less likely that anyone else will discover it and write an exploit.

 - Con: Those vulnerable to the issue might never become aware of its existence.
 For this reason, you should be cautious of VDP or Bug Bounty programs that only allow Private Disclosure.